Alessandro-Dodon/inflation_forecast/README.md

 1. **Setup**:
    - Place `current.csv` in the same directory as the scripts.
-   - Ensure the working directory is set to the project folder.

 2. **Execution**:
    - Start by running `PreProcessing.R`, as all other scripts depend on the preprocessed data.